lumicks/pylake/docs/install.rst

     pip install lumicks.pylake

-Alternatively, if you're using Anaconda, please see the more detailed instructions below.
+Alternatively, if you are using Anaconda, please see the more detailed instructions below.

 Anaconda